Iran Is About To Exceed Uranium Limits. Is The Nuclear Deal Dying?

 "Not much is going to change," he says.
 "They're going to have to produce around a ton, or a thousand kilograms, before you really start to get nervous."

-But the 300-kg. limit is not the only number in the agreement.
+But the 300-kg limit is not the only number in the agreement.
 Iran has warned it will begin crossing other lines in coming weeks as well.

 It plans to increase the levels at which it enriches its uranium fuel, and to walk back modifications it planned to make to a key nuclear reactor at Arak.